 With the new “as high as” offer on *amex platinum* you might be eligible for a big welcome offer!
 Exactly what bonus offer you're eligible for will vary, but you can now earn as high as 175,000 points after spending $8,000 in the first six months.
 After you submit your application – but before you accept the card (if you are approved) and your credit score is pulled – Amex will let you know the exact welcome offer you are eligible for.

-There's a reason why *amex platinum* comes with such a high price tag … and it's likely going even higher this fall.
-But with a huge welcome offer bonus and unbeatable travel perks, this card packs a mighty punch.
+There's a reason why *amex platinum* comes with such a high price tag … and it's likely going even higher this later this month.
+But with a huge welcome offer bonus and unbeatable travel perks, now might be the absolute best time to get this card before the price goes up.

 And while that big annual fee may be hard to stomach, you can still come out way ahead in your first year, thanks in part to the huge welcome offer.